STELLA-LYE/tp/docs/UserGuide.md

 ### <span id='feature-filter'> Filtering students using group: `filter` <span>

-Filters and list students belonging to any of the given group name keyword.
+Filters and lists students belonging to any of the given group name keyword.
 You can filter students only when the keywords **match fully**.

 Format: `filter KEYWORD [MORE_KEYWORDS]`